Binge Drinking: Risks, Signs, and Next Steps

 • Alcohol poisoning

-• Increased risk of sexually transmitted diseases
+• Increased risk of sexually transmitted infections due to impaired judgment

-• Memory and learning disabilities
+• Memory and learning problems, especially with repeated blackouts

 How to Stop Binge Drinking